 (Copyright Hans Rudolf Kurz: Das Schweizer Heer von den Anfängen bis zur Gegenwart.
 Dietikon-Zürich, 1969.
 Wikipedia)

-It remains a mystery why the Swiss flag is red.
+It remains a mystery why the Switzerland flag is red.

 Some historians speculate that red might represent the blood of Christ.
 Others view it as a reference to the former flag of Bern.

 What’s for certain is that the Swiss have long adopted the color red as their own.
 To make a point, author Diccon Bewes has noticed more red shoes on the streets of Switzerland than anywhere else in the world...

-For printed materials, the shade of red is exactly Pantone 485C.
+For printed Swiss flags, the shade of red is Pantone 485C.

 The shade of red corresponds to Pantone 485C on the color space.
 That's the same shade used in the corporate colors of McDonald's or the logo of Lego.

 Be there or be square.

 At entrances to United Nations headquarters, flags of participating states are displayed.
 If you take a close look, you will notice something: the only flag that is not rectangular is Switzerland's.

 While the square shape goes way back, only the dimensions of the white cross have ever been defined.
 In 2017, the Coat of Arms Protection Act of 2017 mandated in paragraph 3 that the Swiss flag be square.
 Except for...

 Any vessels owned by Swiss companies have to carry a rectangular Swiss flag.

-Going back to World War II in 1941, any ships that are owned and operated by Swiss private sector firms have to carry a rectangular Swiss flag.
+Going back to World War II in 1941, any ships owned and operated by Swiss private sector firms had to carry a rectangular Swiss flag.
 The strict 2:3 format (width:length) was defined in the Navigation Act of 1953.
 The Swiss Maritime Navigation Office mandates that "a certificate of flag registration is required for sailing at sea under the Swiss flag."